Carol Eberhard Kessler

 What do you attribute your success to?

 I attribute my success to having some of the best mentors anybody could ask for.
 Those mentors gave me an amazing gift, and I spent the rest of my career mentoring others so that I could pass on what I had received.
-Having people who believed in me and guided me made all the difference in my ability to navigate three different careers and take on challenges like becoming the lead American on Chernobyl issues.
-The mentorship I received was so valuable that paying it forward became one of the most important parts of my professional life.
+Having people who believed in me and guided me made all the difference in my ability to navigate three different careers and take on challenges like becoming a lead American official on Chernobyl issues.
+The mentorship I received was so valuable that paying it forward became one of the most important parts of my professional life and I have worked in all my jobs to be a mentor to others.

 Q